dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 >[!danger] Depends:

-If every machine needs to go via an auth provider anyway, then we might be able to flatten the actor branch heirarchy.
+If every machine needs to go via an auth provider anyway, then we might be able to flatten the actor branch hierarchy.

 So all machines would be tied to a single repo, and they would have arbitrarily many sessions.